sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Finds duplicate files in a given set of directories
+Short desc    : Finds duplicate files in a given set of directories
 URL          : https://github.com/adrianlopezroche/fdupes
-Лицензия     : MIT
+License      : MIT
-Описание     : FDUPES is a program for identifying duplicate files residing within specified
+Descript     : FDUPES is a program for identifying duplicate files residing within specified
              : directories.
 ```